bpftrace/bpftrace/docs/tutorial_one_liners.md

 # The bpftrace One-Liner Tutorial

 This teaches you bpftrace for Linux in 12 easy lessons, where each lesson is a one-liner you can try running.
 This series of one-liners introduces concepts which are summarized as bullet points.
-For a full reference to bpftrace, see the [Reference Guide](reference_guide.md)
+For a full reference to bpftrace, see the [Man page](man/adoc/bpftrace.adoc)

 Contributed by Brendan Gregg, Netflix (2018), based on his FreeBSD [DTrace Tutorial](https://wiki.freebsd.org/DTrace/Tutorial).